 Reminder that the YMCA offers childcare to families before and after school.
 The program is located at J. Andrew Morrow and serves school aged childcare for elementary students.

-There have been changes to the district attendance policy 204.
+Last year we made some changes to the district attendance policy 204.
 These changes were made to remain compliant with PA School Code.
 There is a growing body of research demonstrating that chronic absence from school, typically defined as missing 10 percent of school days for any reason, is a primary cause of low academic achievement as well as a powerful predictor of which students will eventually drop out of school.
 Pennsylvania Department of Education (PDE) believes chronic absenteeism is a national problem that seriously undermines our collective efforts to improve education and life outcomes among youth.

 To address and support communities in eliminating barriers to students’ daily attendance and meaningful engagement in school they have released the Community Toolkit to Address and Eliminate Chronic Absenteeism.
 Together, we can dramatically improve the academic life and outcome of students who have been disengaged from a daily, supportive school experience, and we need parents, community, and business support.